Medical Scribe Job Description (+ Free Template)

 According to data collected by PayScale in 2019, the national average salary for a medical scribe is $30,935 per year.
 That equates to a median wage of $12.30 per hour.
 Entry-level medical scribes with less than one year in the field can expect to earn incomes of $11.16 per hour.
 Those who work as medical scribes for at least twenty years or longer are reporting salaries of as much as $16.23 per hour or more.

-Medical Scribe Job Description For The Resume (Resume Summary)
+Medical Scribe Job Description for the Resume

-An HIPAA-certified medical scribe with over five years of experience in fast-paced medical clinic and hospital environments.
+An HIPAA-certified medical scribe with over five years of experience in a fast-paced medical clinic and hospital environments.
 As an emergency department scribe, I documented the medical history of over 3,000 patients and monitored and kept treatment protocols orderly.
 At my previous employer, I maintained a 99% accuracy record.
 I'm seeking to leverage my medical data processing expertise within your already established practice.

 Medical Scribe Skills